18F/tock/docs/local-development.md

 1. Visit [http://localhost:8000/][] directly to access the site.

-  When prompted for an email address, enter `admin@gsa.gov`.
+  When prompted for an email address, enter `admin.user@gsa.gov`.

 You can access the admin panel at `/admin`.